 Continuing and Professional Studies works with employers who request college courses to be presented to their employees at their place of business.
 The courses are identical to those presented on campus and are taught by Brookdale faculty.
 Students receive full college credit for course completion.
 Instructional emphasis to include case studies can be customized to reflect corporate objectives and learning experiences with on-the-job tasks.
 Every effort is made to meet the needs of employers.
 Starting dates and class times are flexible.

 The Office of Student Life and Activities oversees over 50 clubs and organizations geared to student interests.
-The Stall (student newspaper) and Collage (student literary magazine) are two publications produced by the student body.
+The Current (student newspaper) and Collage (student literary magazine) are two publications produced by the student body.

 Students can become involved in planning and shaping programs and services at Brookdale through the Student Life Board (Brookdale’s version of student government, programming board and finance board, all in one).
 Students may also serve as members of College Governance.
 This is a body comprised of faculty, administrators, staff and students which discusses issues affecting College life and academic policies and regulations.
 Recommendations are forwarded to the President for consideration and recommendations.